 The Harry Potter movies were a financial juggernaut.
 When everything was said and done, and the franchise had wrapped, the films had made $7.7 billion in global box office sales.
 But that's nothing compared to the merchandising.
 Thanks to book sales, toys, scarves, and a little thing called The Wizarding World of Harry Potter, the merchandising franchise is worth an estimated $15 billion.

 When Universal's Islands of Adventure in Orlando opened its Wizarding World in 2010, attendance increased 20% and the park's overall revenue went up by 41%.
 Accio money bags!
 Martin Palicki, editor in chief of InPark Magazine, noted one of the biggest reasons the Potter franchise is so big has to do with its cross gender appeal.
 He told the Los Angeles Times, "That means double the number of wands you can sell."

-#36 on The Best Rainy Day Moviessee more on Harry Potter and the Philosopher's Stone
+#42 on The Most Rewatchable Moviessee more on Harry Potter and the Philosopher's Stone

 All Of Those Marvel Movies